andypande/torq-angular-material-starter/README.md

     | Dark UI       | Background | linear-gradient(#1A2633, #101820) |
     | Dark UI       | Surface    | #1D2E40 |

-... **Please do not overwrite color properties for individual components in your SCSS, SASS, CSS files.
+**Please do not overwrite color properties for individual components in your SCSS, SASS, CSS files.
 Instead, try to apply the Angular Material Theming properties to the individual components.
-Please do not overwrite the styles in the torq-theme.scss file either.
+Please do not overwrite the styles in the torq-theme.scss file either.**      s

 ## Build